dohernandez/form3-service/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/de83a0447761409ca23f04821032a248)](https://www.codacy.com/app/dohernandez/form3-service?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=dohernandez/form3-service&amp;utm_campaign=Badge_Grade)
 [![Docker Repository on Quay](https://quay.io/repository/dohernandez/form3-service/status?token=0f8d87f7-260b-4f66-a2b6-3ac18d6dc99c "Docker Repository on Quay")](https://quay.io/repository/dohernandez/form3-service)

-The form3-service (The service) is a service responsible to manage payment resources.
-It allows to create, delete payments; to update payment's beneficiary and to retrieve a single payment or a list of payment.
+Form3-service (Service) is a service responsible for managing payment resources.
+It allows to create, to delete payments; to update payment's beneficiary and to retrieve a single payment or a list of payments.

-The service persist each payment's state, so that we can have a history of all the changes made to a payment.
+Service persist each payment's state, so that there is a history of all changes made to payments.

+## Requirements notation
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://tools.ietf.org/html/rfc2119).

 ## Table of Contents